 Even small children can learn some first aid basics, in case a family member is injured during an emergency.
 Here are some basics to be sure each member of the family knows:

-• How to put someone in the recovery position
+- How to put someone in a recovery position

 Do family members know CPR?

-This can be danger to do if not trained, so if your children are a little older, it would be a good idea to have the whole family take a CPR certification class.
+This can be dangerous to do if not trained, so if your children are a little older, it would be a good idea to have the whole family take a CPR certification class.

 Have you discussed what to do in response to a natural disaster?

-Depending on where you live, there may be certain natural disasters your family should be aware of such as earthquakes, tsunamis, tornados, and hurricanes.
-Taylor your natural disaster education to what is necessary for your particular area’s needs.
+Depending on where you live, there may be certain natural disasters your family should be aware of such as earthquakes, tsunamis, tornadoes, and hurricanes.
+Tailor your natural disaster education to what is necessary for your particular area’s needs.

 Do you have cash on hand?